foundational-networks/PEEL/Benchmark/run_experiment.md

 In this document, we assume that the compiled Gloo benchmark binary is located at `/opt/PEEL/Benchmark/gloo/build_bench/gloo/benchmark/benchmark`.
 If Gloo has not yet been compiled, refer to `PEEL/Benchmark/gloo_install.md`.

+> **Note:** If you have been provided with credentials to access our preconfigured VMs, where Gloo and all required dependencies are already installed, you can skip the setup steps and jump directly to [the example testbed configuration](#example-testbed-configuration) to run a validation scenario.

+> **Note:** For running the experiments, you require `sudo` access.

 ---

-# Step 1: Install and Configure Redis
+## Step 1: Install and Configure Redis

 Gloo uses Redis for rendezvous and connection setup between participating ranks.
 Therefore, a Redis server must be running on a host that is reachable from all benchmark participants.
 To install Redis and enable it, run the following commands: